SeqWare/public-workflows/dockerHelloWorld/README.md

 You will also need to install docker in order to successfully build a docker image from the source code (the image will be packaged into your bundle).
 Follow [this](for Ubuntu).

+Note, when running on Amazon, the build step for the docker image outputs a bunch of blank space and takes a while.